jewel-theme/bbpress-vip-support-plugin/readme.txt

 6. User rank display eg

 == Changelog ==
+=3.0=
+* warnings and bugs fixed
+* added in the ability to have a trusted user tag for forum admin and mods

 = 2.0 =
 * added in new widgets (topic claim, urgent topics, recently resolved)